-CMT documented Crystal Shawanda Canadian Singer, rise to fame in a six-part series Crystal: Living the Dream, which started broadcasting in February 2008.
+CMT documented Crystal Shawanda’s, rise to fame in a six-part series Crystal: Living the Dream, which aired in February 2008.

 The music scene loves Crystal Shawanda.
 The realization of how far she’s come, manifested when her feet touched down on Nashville’s country music epicentre- the Grand Ole Opry.
 “It was definitely the highlight of my whole journey,” she said.

 Phyllis Ellis, writer and director of Crystal Shawanda: Living the Dream, said working with Shawanda and visiting her First Nation roots was a benefit to her work and life.
 “When I first heard her sing, I almost fell over.
 She is one of the most talented artists I think I’ve ever heard.”

 Ellis believes Shawanda is a role model for all young people- Aboriginal and non-Aboriginal alike.
 She said the songs provoke insight, experience and humour.
 “Her music is direct.
 It is not obscure.
 She addresses things.”
 Calling Shawanda an “old soul,” Ellis described her as having the “knowledge of a 80-year-old.
 She is complex, honest and has integrity.”